tc39/notes/meetings/2019-10/october-1.md

 JHD: Sounds like the overarching suggestion is to close the pull request, any disagreements?

-LBR: Are there tests to update?
+LEO: Are there tests to update?

 JHD: I'll check to make sure when I close the PR.